TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 Any graph modifications do not require a full graph rebuild.
 After any user action, only a small part (usually) of the graph is affected.

+The selected approach allows for decoupling rendering and React components from the layout algorithms implementation.
+I can easily modify the React parts without worrying about breaking the algorithmic part and vice versa.

 ## Layout algorithms